Skip to Main Content

 The Fast-Moving Race Between Gen-AI and Copyright Law

-With the emergence of generative artificial intelligence (AI) platforms such as ChatGPT and Google Gemini, the widespread use of copyrighted works to train the software systems behind these programs is raising pressing legal questions about the permissible use of copyrightable works.
+With the emergence of Generative AI platforms such as ChatGPT and Google Gemini, the widespread use of copyrighted works to train the software systems behind these programs is raising pressing legal questions about the permissible use of copyrightable works.
 Recently, there has been a spree of licensing deals between businesses that develop generative AI systems and those that own the content necessary to train those systems.
 OpenAI, the developer of ChatGPT, has signed deals with News Corp., Vox Media, The Atlantic, Thomson Reuters, Associated Press, and several other news publishers.
 It is also in talks with CNN and Time, reportedly offering $1 million to $5 million per year to license content to train its AI systems.
 While seemingly expensive, this offer is relatively low compared to the $250 million over five years that OpenAI agreed to pay News Corp.

 At the same time, content creators (including Sarah Silverman, Getty Images, and The New York Times) are suing developers of generative AI systems, most prominently but not exclusively OpenAI, for using their copyrighted works to train those systems without licensed permission.
 Most recently, the Center for Investigative Reporting (CIR) filed a complaint against OpenAI and Microsoft on June 27, 2024, alleging that they "copied, used, abridged, and displayed CIR's valuable content" without permission or authorization and without providing compensation.
 Universal Music Group, Sony Music Entertainment, and Warner Records also filed complaints on June 24, 2024, against AI companies Suno and Udio, alleging violation of their copyrights "en masse" in the development of AI music generators.
 These lawsuits are all fairly new, most are no further than the pleadings stage, and are ongoing, so the issues of whether generative AI training data and outputs constitute copyright infringement and whether fair use is a viable defense are still in flux.